-37. In order to enable the assessors to arrive at a fair valuation of any houses, buildings, or lands liable to the rate it shall be lawful for them to require the owner or occupier of such houses, buildings, or lands to furnish them with returns of the rent or annual value thereof.
-Whoever refuses or fails to furnish such returns within one week from the day on which he shall have been required to do so, and whoever makes a false or incorrect return, shall be liable to a fine not exceeding fifty rupees.
+Power to 37.
+In order to enable the assessors to arrive at a fair valuation of assessors to any houses, buildings, or lands liable to the rate it shall be lawful call for for them to require the owner or occupier of such houses, returns. buildings, or lands to furnish them with returns of the rent or annual value thereof.
+Whoever refuses or fails to furnish such returns within one week from the day on which he shall have been required to do so, and whoever makes a false or incorrect f